-HCMC Musem of Fine Arts
+1.6 HCMC Musem of Fine Arts

-Hiding on a quaint street near Ben Thanh Market, the Museum of Fine Arts is a major cultural centre in Saigon.
+Hiding on a quaint street near Ben Thanh Market, the Museum of Fine Arts is a major cultural center in Saigon.
 It houses one of the country’s most fascinating collections of artworks created by domestic and regional artists.
 From sculptures, paintings, ceramics to lacquers, all are on display here.
 There are also relics dating back from as far as the fourth century which holds unmeasurable historical values.

 The museum itself is also a piece of art.
 Constructed in the early 1930s, this Art Deco mansion used to be the residential house of Hui Bon Hoa, one of Saigon’s most affluent Chinese-Vietnamese entrepreneurs.
 It has a U-shape and features a spacious lobby, large pillars, wrought-iron balconies, and colorful glass windows with the typical European arts.

-HCMC State Bank of Vietnam
+1.7 HCMC State Bank of Vietnam

 The roof, on the other hand, is adorned with bas-reliefs and a series of Khmer-inspired ornaments.
 Despite being built in 1930, this bank reminds me of modernist architecture which is highly popular in the later periods.
-For this reason, it is counted as one of the first “localised” architectures in Saigon.
+For this reason, it is counted as one of the first “localized” architectures in Saigon.

-Traditional Chinese Architecture
+2. Traditional Chinese Architecture

+On the contrary to French architecture which can easily be seen all around Saigon’s downtown, traditional Chinese architecture is quite difficult to recognize these days.
+They are still represented in some residential areas, temples, and markets.
+But except for the few lucky ones, many structures are already dilapidated.
 In case you didn’t know, Saigon today is actually the merger of two large settlements: Saigon and Cho Lon.
 The Viet people reside in Saigon, while Cho Lon has been the stronghold of the Hoa (ethnic Chinese) since the late 17th century.
 Most of them migrated from Southeastern China, including the Cantonese, the Teochew, the Hakka, the Hokkien, and the Hainanese.

 The years after France’s departure saw a surge in modernism in Saigon.
 However, unlike architectures in the previous periods which are largely copied from the West, buildings in this era boast a local identity.
 Vietnamese architects, who had studied at art schools in Vietnam and abroad, developed a new trend called “Vietnamese modernism”.

-Occupied an expansive area in the city centre, the Independence Palace is probably Saigon’s most visited modernist architecture.
+Occupied an expansive area in the city center, the Independence Palace is probably Saigon’s most visited modernist architecture.
 It was built in 1962 on the site of the Norodom Palace, the former residence of French Governor Generals.
 Back then, the colonial palace suffered severe damage from bombings, and thus President Ngo Dinh Diem ordered its reconstruction.
 He assigned leading architect Ngo Viet Thu – the first Vietnamese who have ever won the prestigious Grand Prix de Rome – for this project.

 The new palace was completed after two years, featuring 95 rooms, two mezzanines, one terrace, and one basement.
 Its design is typically modernist, with straight, clean lines predominate.
 To make the structure more local, the architect added an elegant stone latticework surrounding its upper floors.
 It evokes the image of bamboo trees – a plant that is familiar to the Vietnamese.
 Aside from aesthetic reasons, this stonework provides shade to the building, without entirely blocking the sunlight.